Hazard Mitigation Section

 Hazard Mitigation

 The Hazard Mitigation Section supports Texas communities as they reduce their risk and increase their resilience.
-The Section is comprised of two Units, the Plans Unit and the Grants Unit.
-The two Units provide a comprehensive program to support local jurisdictions as they assess the risks they face, plan to mitigate them, and fund those plans to implement mitigation projects that reduce risk across the state.
+The Section is comprised of Plans and Grants.
+The Section provides a comprehensive program to support local jurisdictions as they assess the risks they face, plan to mitigate them, and fund those plans to implement mitigation projects that reduce risk across the state.

-The Plans Unit helps achieve the TDEM mission (or the Section's mission) by partnering with local communities to provide training on how to develop mitigation plans and then reviewing plans prior to their submission to FEMA.
+Plans help achieve the TDEM mission by partnering with local communities to provide training on how to develop mitigation plans and then reviewing plans prior to their submission to FEMA.
 Both activities are key elements for understanding and reducing risk in communities.

-The Grants Unit works with our local partners to take the risk understanding they've developed through their mitigation planning process and provides funding to enable projects to reduce that risk.
-The Unit also supports communities throughout the grants lifecycle to ensure that all funding is spent appropriately and that the project is successfully completed.
+Grants allow our local partners to take the risk understanding they've developed through their mitigation planning process and provides funding to enable projects that reduce that risk.
+The Section also supports communities throughout the grants lifecycle to ensure that all funding is spent appropriately and that the project is successfully completed.

 The Texas State Administrative Plan provides more information on how TDEM administers the Hazard Mitigation Grant Program.
 Separately, TDEM provides training to support our local partners in effectively managing these grants.
 TDEM offers procurement training available every month and encourages all sub-applicants to take it to ensure all HMGP projects in Texas are managed in accordance with federal procurement rules and regulations.
 This helps reduce the risk that FEMA will disallow certain expenses that the subapplicant would then not be reimbursed for.